physicshaurya/Salesforce-Flow-XML/README.md

 ## Installation

-1. Download the Flow XML Downloader folder.
+1. Download the Flow MetaData Downloader zip file.
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top-right corner
 4. Click "Load unpacked" and select the extension folder